 The notional tax charge/(benefit) is calculated using the pre-tax accounting income (loss) in each jurisdiction multiplied by that jurisdiction's applicable statutory tax rate.
-A reconciliation of the difference between the notional tax charge (benefit) and the effective tax charge (benefit) for the years ended December 31, 2021 and 2020 is provided below.
+A reconciliation of the difference between the notional tax charge (benefit) and the effective tax charge (benefit) for the years ended December 31, 2022 and 2021 is provided below.

-(US Dollars in thousands) December 31, 2021 December 31, 2020 Income/(loss) from operating activities, gross of tax expenses (excluding result from investments consolidated using equity method) 1,456,016 (2,008,522) Notional tax rate 14.16% (2.32)% Notional tax charge/(benefit) 206,237 46,593 Impact of change in tax rates 25,205 (2,804) Impact of differences in tax rate and impact of taxes not linked to pre-tax income 6,235 44,726 Impact of differences in tax rates and tax bases 31,440 41,922 Impact of permanent differences 27,363 (25,860) Adjustments on tax relating to prior years - Current Tax 22,799 (35,682) Adjustments on tax relating to prior years - Deferred Tax 13,712 9,898 UTP gross amount (Unrecognized Tax Position) (11,368) 16,843 Derecognition/(recognition) of DTA on temporary differences (147,175) 83,891 Impact of adjustments, decrease in value and other items (122,032) 74,950 EFFECTIVE TAX CHARGE 143,007 137,605 EFFECTIVE TAX RATE (%) 9.82% (6.85)%
+(US Dollars in thousands) December 31, 2022 December 31, 2021 Income from operating activities, gross of tax expenses (excluding result from investments consolidated using equity method) 1,187,820 1,456,016 Notional tax rate 18.95 % 14.16 % Notional tax charge/(benefit) 225,144 206,237 Impact of change in tax rates 6,512 25,205 Impact of differences in tax rate and impact of taxes not linked to pre-tax income (1,967) 6,235 Impact of differences in tax rates and tax bases 4,546 31,440 Impact of permanent differences 33,364 27,363 Adjustments on tax relating to prior years - Current Tax 86,787 22,799 Adjustments on tax relating to prior years - Deferred Tax (98,531) 13,712 Provision for Uncertain Tax positions 36,291 (11,368) Derecognition/(recognition) of DTA on temporary differences (4,402) (147,175) Impact of adjustments, decrease in value and other items 20,145 (122,032) EFFECTIVE TAX CHARGE 283,198 143,007 EFFECTIVE TAX RATE (%) 23.84 % 9.82 %

-Effective tax rate stood at 9.8% in 2021 versus (6.9)% in 2020.
-The increase in the tax rate is primarily driven by a combination of increased profits in taxable jurisdictions (primarily the United States) and unbenefited losses in taxable jurisdictions, partially offset by profits in non-taxable jurisdictions (Bermuda) and a significant discrete tax benefit related to the recognition of prior year unrecognized deferred tax assets (DTA) in the UK and Germany:
+Effective tax rate stood at 23.8% in 2022 versus 9.8% in 2021.
+The increase in the tax rate is primarily driven by the jurisdictional mix of pre-tax income across taxable and non-taxable jurisdictions, an increase in provisions for uncertain tax positions and significant non-recurring one-off tax benefits in 2021 related to the recognition of previously unrecognized DTA in the United Kingdom and Germany.
+Items included in the tax rate reconciliation:

-- Impact of differences in tax rates and tax bases of \$31.4 million comprised primarily of the impact of legal entity branch income computations, UK tax rate change and US BEAT charge; - Impact of permanent differences of \$27.4 million comprised primarily of notional investment income allocations and uncreditable withholding tax on investments; and - Derecognition/(recognition) of DTA on temporary differences of \$(147.2) million related primarily to the recognition of previously unrecognized DTA in the UK and Germany based on projected future profitability.
+- impact of differences in tax rates and tax bases of \$4.5 million comprised primarily of US State tax charges primarily offset by the impact of legal entity branch income computations; - impact of permanent differences of \$33.4 million comprised primarily of notional investment income allocations and non-deductible foreign exchange;

+- provision for uncertain tax provisions of \$36.3 million primarily related to ongoing tax audits in Spain and Germany and internal reinsurance pricing; and - derecognition/(recognition) of DTA on temporary differences of \$(4.4) million related primarily to the utilization of tax losses in XLICSE for which no DTA had been previously recognized partially offset by derecognition of tax losses in Seaview Re.